mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 **Anything derived from a published column is derived after the coalesce.** `os_version_major` and `os_version_minor` are computed in `final_cte` from the coalesced `os`, `os_version` and `windows_build_number`, so a row's derived value and the inputs it publishes always come from the same side.
 Deriving per side and coalescing the two results separately breaks that, because each column then picks its winner independently: a row can publish one side's `windows_build_number` beside a release name the other side computed without it, and nothing in the row says so.

+`profile_age_in_days` follows the same rule.
+It is `unix_date(submission_date) - profile_creation_date`, computed in `final_cte` from the creation date the row publishes, so a row cannot report an age that its own creation date contradicts.
+The two dates sit on different calendars, `submission_date` being UTC while the first run is recorded on the client's own clock, so the count can be a day either side of the client's — and a client that installs just after local midnight east of UTC can register activity in the previous UTC partition, which reads as an age of -1.
+Each side computing it instead would subtract a first run date chosen by a different rule from the one the row publishes — an aggregate over the day's events rather than the single winning event — and the two columns would then disagree by however far apart those two dates are.

 #### Counts and sums are zero, never null

 Every count and sum in this CTE falls back to `0`.
 A row that reaches this CTE from one source only has no counterpart on the others for that client, date, engine, partner code and access point, so zero is the count rather than an unknown.